Therapeutic Areas

 We develop novel therapies to address high unmet medical need where metabolic dysregulation is a core disease driver.

 Ultimately, liver fibrosis may progress to cirrhosis (severe scarring) and liver cancer.
-People with NASH and mild liver scarring (fibrosis) may or may not experience symptoms, but severe scarring (cirrhosis) increases risk of liver failure and death.
+People with MASH and mild liver scarring (fibrosis) may or may not experience symptoms, but severe scarring (cirrhosis) increases risk of liver failure and death.

 Learn more about the published research supporting efruxifermin (EFX) development.